kaboc/flutter_custom_text/README.md

-# custom_text

 [![Pub Version](https://img.shields.io/pub/v/custom_text)](https://pub.dev/packages/custom_text)
 [![Flutter CI](https://github.com/kaboc/flutter_custom_text/workflows/Flutter%20CI/badge.svg)](https://github.com/kaboc/flutter_custom_text/actions)

 A highly customisable text widget that allows styles and tap gestures to be applied to strings in it flexibly.

-This widget is useful for making link strings tappable, such as URLs, email addresses or phone numbers, or for only highlighting partial strings in text with colors and different font settings depending on the types of the string elements parsed by regular expressions.
+This widget is useful for making part of text tappable, such as URLs, email addresses or phone numbers, or for only highlighting partial strings in text with colors and different font settings depending on the types of the elements parsed by regular expressions.

 ## Examples / Usage

 Most of the examples here are contained in the sample app in the [example/][example] folder.
-Just click on the link below to open the web demo and see what this package can achieve.
+Just click on the link below to open its web version and see what this package can achieve.

 **[Web Demo](https://kaboc.github.io/flutter_custom_text/)**